apekshik/apekshik/README.md

 - 👋 Hi, I’m @apekshik (Apekshik Panigrahi)
+- 🏛️ my personal portfolio website: [apekshik.lol](https://apekshik.lol) (only the blog works right now.
+Will add other links soon!)
-🏫 I'm a Computer Science Major at the University of Minnesota Twin Cities (UMN-TC).
-I'm also an ✈️international student from India!
+- 🏫 I'm a Computer Science Major at the University of Minnesota Twin Cities (UMN-TC).
+I'm also an ✈️ international student from India!
 - 👀 I’m interested in: Entrepreneurship, Quantum Mechanics, iOS App Development, AI, and Psychology.

 🌱 I’m currently working on